» Institutional Review Board (IRB)

 Exempt

 For research to qualify as "Exempt" from the Code of Federal Regulations pertaining to the Protection of Human Subjects (45 CFR 46 full text), the research must be considered minimal risk.
 Additionally, human subject involvement must fall within one of eight categories listed in 45 CFR 46.104.
+Learn more about types of exemptions in human subject research here.
 Read descriptions of the exempt research categories, with examples.

 Expedited